• Skip to main content

 What Are the Symptoms of High Blood Pressure?

 It is entirely possible to have dangerously high blood pressure and not even know it.
 However, most people with this condition tend to experience occasional bouts of shortness of breath, headaches, and even nosebleeds.
-By the time these symptoms occur, high blood pressure has become severe – see a doctor right away for an evaluation.
+By the time these symptoms occur, high blood pressure has become severe – see a family medicine provider right away for an evaluation.

 In addition to a medical history, a blood pressure check is a normal part of every health checkup.
-In between doctor’s visits, you may be tempted to check your own blood pressure at blood pressure machines that are sometimes located in grocery stores or pharmacies – however, these machines are not completely trustworthy.
-The blood pressure machine in the doctor’s office is much more accurate.
+In between family medicine providers’ visits, you may be tempted to check your own blood pressure at blood pressure machines that are sometimes located in grocery stores or pharmacies – however, these machines are not completely trustworthy.
+The blood pressure machine in the family medicine provider’s office is much more accurate.

 Who Is at Risk of High Blood Pressure?